HewlettPackard/swarm-learning/docs/User/Swarm_Learning_Component_Interactions_using_Reverse_Proxy.md

 # Swarm Learning Component Interactions using Reverse Proxy

 A Reverse Proxy Server is a type of proxy server that presents behind the firewall in a private network and directs client requests to appropriate backend or origin servers.
-Reverse Proxy for Swarm Learning is used to minimize the number of network ports that must be opened for communication between various nodes.
+Reverse Proxy for Swarm Learning is used to minimize the number of network ports that must be opened for communication between various host machines.
 An Open port refers to a TCP or UDP port number that is configured to accept packets.

 The following illustration is the multi-organization setup using reverse proxy: